Climate-related financial disclosure: key features and guidance to prepare

 The duration of coverage under the modified liability settings for any given entity will depend on when that entity is phased into the regime.
 Ordinary liability settings will apply to disclosures made in sustainability reports for financial years commencing after 31 December 2027.
 Accordingly, some Group 3 entities (ie those that begin their first reporting year after 31 December 2027) will not benefit from any immunity under the modified liability regime.
 Likewise, the one-year modified liability for forward-looking statements will only benefit Group 1 entities.

-The Explanatory Memorandum clarifies that the transitional periods described above are designed for ASIC to take an educational role, focusing on promoting compliance, and deterring poor behaviours and reporting practices that undermine the objectives of the new reporting regime.
+ASIC has stated that the transitional periods described above are designed for it to take an educational role, focusing on promoting compliance, and deterring poor behaviours and reporting practices that undermine the objectives of the new reporting regime.

 What are the audit and assurance requirements?

-The AUASB will set a pathway for phasing in assurance requirements over time, using the start and end points provided by the Act—1 January 2025 to 30 June 2030—as the parameters.
-These standards will increase the level and extent of required assurance over time.
-It is anticipated that a full audit will be required for an entity's fourth Sustainability Report onwards.
+The AUASB has approved ASSA 5000 and ASSA 5010, the two assurance standards for this regime.
+ASSA 5010 sets a pathway for phasing in assurance requirements over time, using the start and end points provided by the Act—1 January 2025 to 30 June 2030—as the parameters.
+ASSA 5010 phases in assurance as follows (paras 10 and 11):

 Getting prepared–the legal aspects

-With 1 January 2025 quickly approaching, preparations for regulated entities (particularly Group 1 entities) are underway.
-Many entities have kicked off the process by undertaking a gap analysis between current voluntary reporting and incoming mandatory reporting requirements under the ASRS, but preparations will need to ramp up significantly in the near term.
+With 1 January 2025 now behind us, preparations for reporting entities (particularly Group 1 entities) are well underway.
+Many entities began by undertaking a gap analysis between current voluntary reporting and incoming mandatory reporting requirements under the CRFD, with next steps including scoping pre-assurance, scenario analysis and methodology updates.

 We believe in-house counsel have a critical role to play, including:

-- Bringing key individuals together: using relationships across the business to bring together a core cross-functional team who will have responsibility for coordinating the preparation of the Sustainability Report.
+- Bringing key individuals together: using relationships across the business to bring together a core cross-functional team who will have responsibility for coordinating, and are accountable for, the preparation of the sustainability report.

-- Compliance roadmap: assisting the business to develop a time-bound compliance roadmap towards release of the company's first Sustainability Report, and providing support to the business in communicating the compliance strategy to the board in a timely way.
+- Compliance roadmap: assisting the business to develop a time-bound compliance roadmap towards release of the entity's first sustainability report, and providing support to the business in communicating the compliance strategy to the board in a timely way.

 - Implementing 'step changes': working with the business to identify and implement, well in advance of the first disclosures, any desirable 'step changes' to climate targets and strategy, policy, climate governance or risk management arrangements, so that these can be implemented in an orderly way well in advance of the first reporting season.

-- Support content drafters: Assisting the preparers of sustainability content transition their content preparation style from voluntary to mandatory disclosures, for example by educating drafting teams on the Corporations Act regulatory environment, and identifying suitable language and topics for mandatory content preparation.
+- Support content drafters: Assisting the preparers of sustainability content to transition their content preparation style from voluntary to mandatory disclosures—eg by educating drafting teams on the Corporations Act regulatory environment and liability implications, and identifying suitable language and topics for mandatory content preparation.

-- Verification procedures: assisting the business to develop disclosure verification procedures, to ensure that reasonable steps have been put in place to ensure disclosures meet the requirements of the Corporations Act, and are not otherwise misleading or deceptive, and aligning the content drafters and the board on these processes early;
+- Verification procedures: assisting the business to develop and receive training regarding appropriate disclosure verification procedures, to ensure that reasonable steps have been put in place to ensure disclosures meet the requirements of the Corporations Act, and are not otherwise misleading or deceptive.
+Aligning the content drafters and the board on these processes early and confirming the form of reporting that will be provided to the board as part of these procedures.

-- Additional risk-attenuating disclosures: assisting the business to develop well-crafted additional disclosures to accompany the climate statement, such as disclaimers, and disclosures with respect to assumptions, dependencies, definitions, judgement calls and methodological considerations.
+- Additional risk-attenuating disclosures: assisting the business to develop well-crafted additional disclosures to accompany the climate statement—eg disclaimers, and disclosures with respect to assumptions, dependencies, definitions, judgement calls and methodological considerations.

-- Regulatory interfaces: identifying and ensuring the business is proactively managing the interface between climate disclosures and other duties, such as directors' and officers' duties, continuous disclosure obligations, and duties imposed under sector-specific legislation, regulations and guidance, such as the Banking Act 1959 (Cth), the Superannuation Industry (Supervision) Act 1993 (Cth) and APRA CPS230.
+- Regulatory and other interfaces: identifying and ensuring the business (with oversight from the board) is proactively managing the interface between climate disclosures and other duties—eg directors' and officers' duties; continuous disclosure obligations; and duties imposed under sector-specific legislation, regulations and guidance, such as the Banking Act 1959 (Cth), the Superannuation Industry (Supervision) Act 1993 (Cth) and APRA CPS230.
+Ensuring the business has in place systems to monitor consistency between disclosures in the sustainability report and all other public disclosures made by the business, including establishing an approved lexicon.

-- Contractual considerations: uplifting template contracts, and if necessary seeking amendments to existing material contracts, to assist the business to obtain information required to disclose reasonable and supportable scope 3 data without undue cost and effort, secure access to data necessary for scenario analysis disclosures, assist the company to meet its own climate related targets and commitments, and (if relevant) establish arrangements in the entity's value chain to manage climate related risks and opportunities.
+- Contractual considerations: uplifting template contracts, and if necessary seeking amendments to existing material contracts, to assist the business to obtain information required to disclose reasonable and supportable scope 3 data without undue cost and effort; secure access to data necessary for scenario analysis disclosures; assist the entity to meet its own climate-related targets and commitments; and (if relevant) establish arrangements in the entity's value chain to manage climate-related risks and opportunities.

 Footnotes